harness/developer-hub/docs/platform/git-experience/manage-environments-infra-definitions.md

 ## Create remote environment
 You can create an environment from your account, organization, or project.
 This topic explains the steps to create an environment from the project scope.
 1. In your Harness Account, go to your project.
-2. To create a environment from outside of a pipeline, under *Project Settings**, select **Envrionment**.
+2. To create a environment from outside of a pipeline, under **Project Settings**, select **Envrionment**.
 To learn more about creating senvironments, go to [Create Environment](docs/continuous-delivery/x-platform-cd-features/environments/create-environments.md).

 ![](./static/envrionment.png)

 3. Select **+ New Environment**.
-The **Add Environment** settings appear.
 ![](./static/environment-settings.png)
 4. In **Name**, enter a name for the environment.
 5. Select **Remote**.